-"I believed-and still
+"I believed-and still believe-that Ohio built this nation."

 -David Meyers

 Betty Weibel

 History was never on my radar, but my interest in preserving stories and details from the past soared after I joined the Board of Trustees for the Ohio History Connection, and later wrote my first nonfiction book.
 In school, history seemed so dull in textbooks.
 But when I started visiting historic sites, seeing displays and stories of artifacts, and meeting the curators who managed them, my interest changed.